 The Company believes that Artificial Intelligence has the potential to transition conventional mobile video systems to intelligent machine vision solutions that automatically make decisions without human interaction.
 These intelligent machine vision solutions could change the way conventional systems manage data.
-With more cameras being installed in mobile applications and each camera having higher resolution, the amount of video data that has to be analyzed may eventually overwhelm staffing operations.
-Examples of applications that could greatly benefit from new Al algorithms are driver performance monitoring, abnormal passenger behavior, passenger tracking and counting and illegal passing of vehicles while buses are stopped putting passengers at risk during loading and unloading.
-Another example is in area of one of a transit agencies largest expenses which is claims and liabilities.
-A common problem in this area is false liability claims.
-A reliable mobile data collection system with built in Al could be a valuable tool to help mitigate the millions of dollars spent on legal fees every year.
+With more cameras being installed in mobile applications and each camera having higher resolution, the amount of video data that must be analyzed may eventually overwhelm staffing operations.
+Examples of applications that could greatly benefit from new AI algorithms are driver performance monitoring, abnormal passenger behavior, passenger tracking and counting and illegal passing of vehicles while buses are stopped putting passengers at risk during loading and unloading.
+Another example is false liability claims, which is a large expense for transit agencies.
+A reliable mobile data collection system with built in AI could be a valuable tool to help mitigate the millions of dollars spent on legal fees every year.

 SEPTA offers an example of the importance of using Artificial Intelligence in vehicle video surveillance.
 SEPTA has over 27,000 video cameras installed in vehicles and stations and operates a fleet of approximately 3,000 vehicles operating more than 12 hours per day transporting more than 1 million riders per weekday.
 These vehicle video surveillance systems now collect an enormous amount of video evidence, which requires wireless transmission, long-term data storage, and analysis.
-Video evidence and analysis is extremely important to SEPTA and through effective collection and management of video evidence, SEPTA identifies savings of approximately US\$22 million per year in liability claims, which had historically cost more than US\$40 million per year.
+Video evidence and analysis is extremely important to SEPTA and through effective collection and management of video evidence, SEPTA has identified savings of approximately US\$22 million per year in liability claims, which have historically cost more than US\$40 million per year.